assist-project/state-machine-bug-finder/ARTIFACT.md

 **StateMachineBugFinder** (or **SMBugFinder** for short) is the implementation of our automata-based bug detection technique.
 **SMBugFinder** can be used both as a standalone testing tool, or as a library which can be incorporated in other learning setups (such as **DTLS-Fuzzer**'s) to automate analysis of learned models.
 As a testing tool it requires connection to an online test harness.
-This document presents our SSH server bug patterns and the learned models they were checked on, experimental results for SSH and to reproduce them.
+This document presents our SSH server bug patterns and the learned models they were checked on, experimental results for SSH and how to reproduce them.
-It is assumed that **SMBugFinder** and are installed (see **SMBugFinder's**'s 'README.md'), and that all commands are run from within **SMBugFinder's**'s directory.
+It is assumed that **SMBugFinder** is installed (see **SMBugFinder's**'s 'README.md'), and that all commands are run from within **SMBugFinder's**'s directory.
 The necessary software is already setup in the virtual machine provided as part of the artifact.
-Also setup is Dropbear 2020.81, to exemplify validation.
+Also setup are the SSH [learning setup][ssharness] provided by prior work ('ssh-mapper'), and  Dropbear 2020.81 ('suts/ssh/dropbear-2020.81').
+We will use these to exemplify validation via an external test harness.

 # SSH bug patterns